-I recently received a telephone call from the housekeeper of a woman named Shirley who was concerned that her client was alone and had serious health concerns.
+I recently received a telephone call from the housekeeper of an elderly woman named Shirley who was concerned that her client was alone and had serious health concerns.
 She called, frantic because Shirley was starving herself.
 The housekeeper reported that Shirley told her that she wanted to die.
 Concerns existed about self-abuse, Shirley’s right to decide that she wanted to die, and reporting the concerns to the police or adult protective services for further investigation.
 After speaking with the housekeeper, I learned that there was a neighbor who had taken on the task of helping Shirley on a regular basis because there was no immediate family in town.

-I spoke to Mike, the neighbor, and made arrangements to meet him at Shirley’s home to assess the situation and to determine what support might be provided.
-Upon meeting Shirley, I discovered a small woman of 5 feet and 80 lbs. according to the scale in her home.
+I called Mike, the neighbor, and made arrangements to meet him at Shirley’s home to assess the situation and to determine what support might be provided.
+Upon meeting Shirley, I discovered a small woman of 5 feet who weighed 80 lbs. according to the scale in her home.
 She was very polite, willing to engage in conversation, and admitted that she was starving herself because “the angel of death had visited” and she no longer wanted to live.
 Shirley was physically weak and needed to hold onto furniture to walk.
 By the appearance of her hair and a noticeable body odor it was apparent that she had not bathed in some time.
-She had a notable lack of memory and her only means of nutrition was juice that she drank during the day.
+Her clothing was dirty.
+Her ability to recall events was very poor.
+Her only means of nutrition was the juice that she drank during the day.
 She was determined about the right to die in her own home

 Mike was concerned about his personal responsibility in having knowledge of the situation.
 He wanted to support Shirley’s wishes.
 He was also concerned about the potential liability of not reporting concerns to medical or other professionals.
-I was concerned about her falling in the home or being too weak to call for help, even though I knew she would likely not call for help because of her wish to die.
+I was concerned about Shirley falling in the home or being too weak to call for help, even though I knew she would likely not call for help because of her wish to die.
 We asked Shirley about a visit to her doctor.
 She refused and said she had not seen a doctor in over five years because she just didn’t trust them.

-Shirley agreed to have an in home caregiver come into her home to help her bathe and check on her on a daily basis in addition to wearing an emergency call device in the event of a fall or other emergency.
-Mike was torn between his personal desire to help Shirley and his desire to do the right thing for her physical well-being.
+Shirley agreed to allow an in-home caregiver to come into the home to help her bathe and to check on her on a daily basis.
+This would provide Mike and the housekeeper with some comfort that she was being seen daily.
+Mike was emotionally torn between his personal desire to help Shirley and his desire to do the right thing for her physical well-being.
 As a friend and not a family member, he felt helpless to change the situation.

 In a situation like this, where there are no clear guidelines, where does one go for help or advice if a person refuses to seek medical care?
 What about individuals living alone who experience memory loss?
 What about individuals like Shirley who may not possess the insight to realize that self-neglect is occurring?
-Neighbors and friends, because of a desire to help others sometimes become involved in situations for which we are unprepared.
+Neighbors and friends, because of a desire to help others become involved in situations for which we are unprepared.
 Does having knowledge that a frail, older adult may be unsafe or neglecting their own care have legal ramifications?
 Is it possible for a neighbor or friend to be held legally responsible for not reporting a concern?